 Bryce Canyon National Park camping is a great way to stay close to the hiking trails and other fun outdoor activities that the park has to offer.
 Check out our tips for a Bryce Canyon National Park RV vacation!

 North and Sunset are the two campgrounds within the park.
 Both campgrounds are available to RV and tent travelers and have flush toilets and drinking water.
 Some sites are reservable, but most are first-come, first-served and fill up by the early afternoon during the busy summer months.
 And while there are no hook-ups at either campground, there is a dump station at the North Campgrounds that can be used for a small fee.

-Only the North Campground is open throughout the year (one loop is open during the winter at Bryce Canyon!).
+Only the North Campground is open throughout the year (note that one loop is open if Bryce Canyon winter camping).
 The Sunset Campground is only open between late-spring and early-fall, with a single group site that campers can use.

 Indoor lodging at Bryce Canyon

 The Bryce Canyon Lodge, located a short walk from several trails and lookouts, is a national historic landmark and the last remaining of the original park buildings constructed in the 1920s.
 It’s a no-smoking facility and, to maintain its authentic rustic feel, there are no televisions.
 The lodge does have a gift shop and restaurant.
 Rooms fill up fast so be sure to make your reservations well in advance.